Lil-Konstant/NetworkingModule/readme.txt

   Raknet.lib
   Client.lib
   ws2_32.lib

+IMPORTANT: Don't forget to add the libsndfile-1.dll and OpenAL32.dll files to whatever build directory you choose, for both release and debug configs

 Your Visual Studio C++ project should now be configured to run and make use of the NetworkingModule.
 Inherit your main game client from the public Client class to access the inbuilt networking capabilities.